incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 My manager came up to me and asked me if I could, start that evening and go to a client location “A remote place with some historical significance” and work from there for a week on a small RESTful API, of course I thought about it to be menial as he said.
 I just wanted to visit that place, in fact my first thoughts were to finish it as soon as possible and save time to explore the place.
 Took some time delivering the fix for race condition.
 With little time, while traveling, called home to help me gather the things in my backpack.

 I reached the place only to realize that I had forgot to pack my dental kit, and had to wait for the stores to open up. *With hindsight, I surely should have made a checklist of things to carry and marked them as soon as the item made its way into the bag.*
-After the warm welcome at the client location and after listening to the expectations I had quickly set up the Rails Api- only project.
+After the warm welcome at the client location and after listening to the expectations I had quickly set up the Rails API only project.

 *Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.*